 Image by BeyondMyKen

-- Inside, St. Paul the Apostle Church houses a remarkable collection of ecclesiastical art, including works by artists such as Augustus Saint-Gaudens and Lumen Martin Winter.
-These artworks, from sculptures to frescoes, add to the church’s distinctive character, blending art with faith to enhance the spiritual journey of its community and visitors.
+Inside, St. Paul the Apostle Church possesses a remarkable collection of ecclesiastical art, including works by artists such as Augustus Saint-Gaudens and Lumen Martin Winter.
+These artworks, from sculptures to frescoes, add to the distinctive character of the church, fusing art with faith to enhance the spiritual journey of its community and guests.
 The church is not just a place of worship, but also a cultural center that showcases and preserves the artistic legacy of its religious community.

 4. Church of St. Ignatius Loyola